AidosKuneen/cuckoo/README.md

 * easiness = 50% , with edge trimming.

 PoW should be finished in 1 second, so hash based PoW should be added with the PoW.
+The probability of suceeding to find a solution is around 5% and variant is also around 5%.
+So the solution should be found in 20 seconds and 3 sigma is 60 seconds.

 ## Requirements